-- Body Paint: Fry uses a can of spray paint that actually creates a army uniform.
+- Body Paint: Fry uses a can of spray paint that actually creates an army uniform.

 - Butterfly of Doom: The Professor gives Fry the classic advice for people going back in time: "Don't do anything that will change history.
 Unless, you're supposed to do it, in which case for the love of God don't not do it."

-- Catchphrase Interruptus: Bender's head falls off the ship as he says, "1947 can bite my shiny metal AAAAAAHHHHH!"
+- Catchphrase Interruptus: Bender's head falls off the ship screaming as he says, "1947 can kiss my shiny metal..."

-- Distant Reaction Shot: The nuclear test going off and obliterating Enis.
+- Distant Reaction Shot / Unusually Uninteresting Sight: The nuclear test going off and obliterating Enos.
 The scene then cuts to a diner where Professor Farnsworth and Leela are sitting down to eat as the mushroom cloud from the explosion appears in the window.
 Neither they nor the residents of the town seem to pay it much mind.
-Believe it or not, that was realistic - during the 1950s, atomic tests in the desert southwest were so commonplace that people eventually stopped paying them much attention.

 - Dramatic Curtain Toss: